ssddq/fw-ectool/README.md

 Please read the warnings on the original project page before using this.
 This can cause hardware damage to your device.

+Make sure to clone with `git clone --recurse-submodules`.
 You can build this with `nix-build`, or install it on NixOS by adding

 ```sh
 (import path/to/fw-ectool/default.nix)